xhacu-bejaj/prompt-logger/README.md

 # API Keys for LLM Providers
 # If using 'mock', these are not required
-GOOGLE_API_KEY=""
-OPENAI_API_KEY=""
+GOOGLE_API_KEY="YOUR_GOOGLE_GEMINI_API_KEY"
+OPENAI_API_KEY="YOUR_OPENAI_API_KEY"

 # General log level
 LOG_LEVEL=INFO

 4. Run Locally

-The application starts with database tables automatically initialized.
+The application starts, and the required SQLite database tables are initialized automatically on startup.

 uvicorn main:app --reload --host 127.0.0.1 --port 8080

-The application will be accessible at http://127.0.0.1:8080.

 Docker Deployment

-The provided Dockerfile creates an efficient, self-contained image ready for any environment.
+Use the provided Dockerfile to create a self-contained image ready for any environment.

 1. Build the Image
 Run the build command from the root directory:

 docker build -t prompt-logger-app:latest .

 2. Run the Container

-Start the application in a detached mode, mapping the host port 8080 to the container port 8000.
+Start the application in detached mode, mapping the host port 8080 to the container's internal port 8000:

 docker run -d --rm -p 8080:8000 --name prompt-logger-instance prompt-logger-app:latest

 3. Verification

-Check the container status and logs:
+Check the container status and stream the logs for verification:

 # Check if the container is running
 docker ps